mlpack/mlpack/doc/user/methods/random_forest.md

      specified.
    - If the optional `warmStart` parameter is set to `true`, then the `Train()` call will simply add `numTrees` new trees to the existing random forest.
-     Otherwise, an new random forest will be trained.
+     Otherwise, a new random forest will be trained.

 ---